-This dress code is to be observed by all prelicensure clinical nursing program students.
-Faculty will review the dress code with students at the beginning of each clinical rotation.
+This dress code is to be observed by all prelicensure nursing program students.
+Faculty will review the dress code with students at the beginning of each clinical rotation and experiential course.
 Faculty will provide students with specific instructions in which exceptions to the dress code can be made.